BuongiornoTexas/rsrtools/README.rst

 - E Standard 440 leads that have been played 13-27 times in learn a song.

-- E Standard 400 leads that have been played 27 or more times in learn a song.
+- E Standard 440 leads that have been played 27 or more times in learn a song.

-- E Standard song with an off concert pitch (i.e. not A440).
+- E Standard songs with an off concert pitch (i.e. not A440) that have been played once.

 - Will not be changed.